Tax Return Canada season is technically over… but you can still file!

 8. Tax return in Canada: how to apply

-You can apply directly with the Canadian tax office, or you can use a tax agent such as Taxback.com.
-Think of the filing system for your tax return in Canada as the DIY or self-service option, and Taxback.com as the full service option.
+You can apply directly with the Canadian tax office, or you can use a helpful tax agent.
+Think of the filing system for your tax return in Canada as the DIY or self-service option, or you could always leave it to the professionals!The benefits of DIY:

 - You’ll learn a thing or two about the Canadian tax system.